-If you want an easy content management system platform to publish information about your business online, then you really should consider using WordPress.
+If you want an easy CMS application to publish information about your business online, then we strongly recommend that you consider using WordPress.

-WordPress provides site owners with two main content publishing types: WordPress Posts and WordPress Pages.
+WordPress provides users with two main content publishing types: WordPress Posts and WordPress Pages.

-In this article, you will learn about the main differences between WordPress Posts and Pages and which type to use when publishing your content online.
+In this article, you are going to discover the main differences between Posts and Pages and which type to use when publishing content online.

-First, we’ll help you understand the differences, and then we’ll focus on specific ways to use Pages and Posts on your WordPress website.
+First, we’ll help you understand the differences, and then we’ll show you ways to use Posts and Pages on your WordPress site.

 WordPress lets you publish content online using either Posts or Pages.

-Although your readers or site visitors may not care whether you choose Posts or Pages to publish your content, it’s important that you understand the main differences between these two types, in order to know when to use one or the other whenever you have new information to share online.
+Although your readers or visitors may not care whether you are using Pages or Posts to display your content, it’s important that you understand the differences between these two features, so you can know when to use one or the other whenever you have information to share online.

-Let’s take a look, then, at these differences, starting with Posts.
+Let’s have a look, then, at these differences, starting with Posts.

 What do you think about when you hear the word “blogging”?
-Most people associate blogs with content related to publishing personal diaries, sharing latest news and updates, and so on.
+Most people associate weblogs with content related to thoughts and feelings, sharing latest news and updates, and so on.

-When writing content for a blog, you would typically use posts.
+When writing ”blog” content, you would typically use a post.
 We refer to these as “blog posts.”

-Blog posts can be used to publish all of the above content online, but there is another reason for using posts, and that is discussed in more detail in our WordPress Traffic Blueprint article series.
+Posts can be used to publish all of the above content online, but there’s another reason for using posts, and that is covered in our series on using WordPress to drive traffic to your business.

 To learn more about this article series, go here:

-- Website Traffic Blueprint Part 1 – How To Automatically Attract More Traffic For Your Business Using WordPress
+- Website Traffic Blueprint Part 1 – Discover How To Create An Automated Web Traffic Generation Machine With WordPress

-By default, Posts are entries listed by date and typically displayed in reverse chronological order on your blog’s home page, so that your most recent entries show above the older entries …
+By default, Posts are entries listed by date and typically displayed in reverse chronological order on your blog’s home page, so that your most recent entries show above the older posts …

-(Blog posts normally display in reverse chronological order, with the latest blog post appearing above earlier entries)
+(Posts normally display in reverse chronological order, with the latest blog post displaying above older posts)

-(Posts displayed as entry summaries on a blog page)
+(Posts displayed as entries on a blog page)

-And also in their entirety on a theme’s single blog page …
+And also in their entirety on your site’s single post template …

-Learn how to create a blog page in WordPress here:
+Learn how to set up a blog page in WordPress here: